-In North Hertfordshire, 23 housing associations currently manage over 10,000 properties across the district, catering for a wide range of housing needs.
-They provide homes for single people, couples and families, as well as sheltered accommodation for the elderly and housing for people with special support needs.
-The largest housing association is North Hertfordshire Homes, formed in March 2003 to take over ownership of the Council’s stock of more than 8,000 properties.
+There are currently 28 Registered Providers managing around 11,000 properties across the district.
+They provide homes for single people and families, as well as housing for older people and those with special support needs.
+The largest housing association is North Hertfordshire Homes, created in March 2003 to take over ownership of the Council’s housing stock.